Are Memes Copyrighted?

 Duration of copyright protection

-Copyright protection is not perpetual.
-In the United States, it typically lasts for the life of the author plus 70 years.
-After this period expires, the work enters the public domain and can be used by anyone without obtaining permission from the copyright holder.
+Protection isn't perpetual.
+In the US it generally lasts the life of the author plus 70 years, after which the work enters the public domain and anyone can use it freely.

 Are memes copyrighted?